-Scenario Exposure category Risk acceptable Oral exposure to treated taking into mouth by infants and no textile toddlers Textiles intended for small and large -scale, all age-groups no direct contact with skin Textiles handling of wet textiles (e.g. laundry) no
+Scenario Exposure category Risk acceptable Oral exposure to treated textile taking into mouth by infants and toddlers no Textiles intended for direct contact with skin small and large-scale, all age groups no Textiles handling of wet textiles (e.g. laundry) no

-The mouthing of treated textiles by infants and toddlers and wearing textiles intended for direct contact with skin is unacceptable for all age groups.
+The mouthing of treated textiles by toddlers and infants and wearing textiles intended for direct contact with skin is unacceptable for all age-groups.
 Handling of wet textiles (e.g. laundry) is not acceptable.
 The risks identified cannot be mitigated.